Got a minute to help? take our quick website survey >

 What is confidentiality?

-It means that when you talk to professionals they shouldn;t tell anyone else what you've said.
+It means that when we talk to professionals about our mental health, they shouldn't tell anyone else what we've said.

 - Your name and contact details